11 Multi-media lessons To Inspire Change

-In this life we are all challenged by things we can’t control.
+In this life, we are all challenged by things we can’t control.
 Yet, no one tells us to stop trying to control them.

 If, as adults, we get lost from our moorings, how can we expect teenagers to be brave and resilient?

 The last thing we should do is teach them how to live and the best thing we can do is inspire them to really live.
-We can provide them with principles that help them to recognise how small actions inside their own circles of influence can have an impact on the bigger issues in their lives – the things outside their control.
+We can provide them with principles that help them to recognize how small actions inside their own circles of influence can have an impact on the bigger issues in their lives – the things outside their control.

 For students to fully appreciate the concept of pro-activity, we can get them to mindmap its associations using collaborative mindmapping tools.